Teaching with LPOSD

 Our District has attracted teachers from all over the country, with experiences as varied as the day is long.
 45% of our teachers have taught in our District for 10+ years.
 Many staff in our District are alumni, having sought education/experience elsewhere, and been drawn home by all that our area and District has to offer.

 Teaching positions which are 0.5 FTE or greater are considered full-time and eligible for benefits.
+The full-year contract is for 190 days.
 Current vacancies are listed on the LPOSD Online Application site.

 Each school is led by a Principal who uses leadership and administrative skills to improve student academic performance, and social and emotional development.
 The Principal supports all staff in meeting student and individual academic needs, and promotes a supportive school climate for students, families and staff.